rossmann-engineering/Gateway/readme.md

 - signed: not used
 - active: Enables to usage of the Readorder
 - absolutethreshold: Defines the difference between the last sent value and the current value, before the value will be uploaded
 - relativethreshold: threshold in percent (choose between absolutetreshold).
 If the deviation between the last sent value and the current value exceeds the threshold, the value will be updated.
-- classid: For Ethernet/IP; class ID of the connection Path.
-- instanceid: For Ethernet/IP; Instance ID of the connection Path.
--  attributeid: For Ethernet/UP; Attribute ID of the connection Path.
--  mask: For Ethernet/IP; Mask of the bits used to determine the Readorder value.
--  startingbyte: For Ethernet/IP; Starting byte of the byte array which is received from the Remote Device used to determine the Readorder value.
--  numberofbytes: For Ethernet/IP number of bytes of the byte array which is received from the Remote Device used to determine the Readorder value.

 <div id="modbuscommand"/>